 For more information about sunscreens and Hawaii, please check out our article on reef-safe sunscreens.

-TIP: It is usually recommended to avoid outdoor activities during the hottest times of the day – the hottest times of the day in Hawaii are generally from 10 AM to 4 PM. << Okay, this advice always frustrated me, I mean 10 AM to 4 PM is ALL DAY!
-Practically speaking, I would do a mix of activities during the day, where I can spend some time in the shade, a building, or a car and then just reapply sunscreen before stepping outside – e.g. a hike outdoors, then an indoor restaurant for lunch, followed by a visit to Pearl Harbor Memorial where there are both indoor and outdoor activities.
+TIP: It is usually recommended to avoid outdoor activities during the hottest times of the day – unfortunately, in Hawaii, the “hottest times of the day” are typically listed as 10 AM to 4 PM. << Okay, this advice always frustrated me, I mean 10 AM to 4 PM is ALL DAY!
+Practically speaking, I would do a mix of activities during the day, where I can spend some time in the shade, in a building, or in a car/bus and then just reapply sunscreen before stepping outside – e.g. a hike outdoors, then an indoor restaurant for lunch, followed by a visit to Pearl Harbor Memorial where there are both indoor and outdoor activities.

 Here are some suggestions to keep baby (and family) sun-safe: